Arian-Rahman/Data-Science-Job-Market-Insights/README.md

    - Run `Final_P01.03_data_cleaning.ipynb` on Colab or Jupyter Notebook for data cleaning.

 3. **Data Analysis & Visualization**:
-   - Open Tableau and load `Data Science Job Viz from Indeed.com.twb` to explore the dashboard.
+   - Open Tableau and load `Data Science Job Viz from Indeed.com.twbx` to explore the dashboard.
+   -Click on the data section and import the data from data folder